PavelIvanov4/FinQuiz/README.md

 # FinQuiz
-A quiz with 500 words in Finnish language
+A quiz with 500 words in Finnish language.
+Powered by GPT and other AI bots